How to find parking at Amtrak stations around the U.S. isn’t always an easy task; it just takes a little research.

-Some of the smaller stations throughout the country, including Florida, have free but very limited parking spaces at the station.
+Some of the smaller Amtrak stations throughout the country, including Florida, have free but very limited parking spaces at the station.
 If you’re lucky enough to find a legal, longterm parking space, you must inform the station agent that you are parking your car long-term.
 You’ll get a permit to place on your dashboard.

-That’s all well and good…until you get there and there are no places to park and your train is due in 15 minutes.
+That’s all well and good…until you get to that station and there are no places to park and your train is due in 15 minutes.
 Unless you’re sure you’ll get a parking space at one of these smaller stations, it might be a good idea to drive a bit further to a larger train stations to park your car.